 Be alert for larger, motorized boats.
 Stay along the river’s edge and steer well clear of the shipping channel.
 If it is necessary to cross the shipping channel, do so quickly, in a direct line, and in a group.
 Leave plenty of room for barges, tankers, and ships.
 They may appear to be moving slowly, but they will be on top of you before you know it.
 Their ability to maneuver and stop is limited.

-Wearing a life jacket at all times on the water is your biggest safety asset -- it will help you survive should you capsize.
+Wearing a life jacket at all times on the water is your biggest safety asset—it will help you survive should you capsize.
 In both Oregon and Washington, boaters are required to have one Coast-Guard approved life jacket per person on board, and children 12 and under are required to wear life jackets on boats that are underway.
+Read how to properly fit a life jacket here.

 All boats are required to show a white light in dusk, dark or fog.
 For paddling boats, a flashlight is acceptable.
 Other useful signaling devices are flares, dyes, glow sticks and signal mirrors.
 A VHF radio or cellular phone could be used to call for help but may not be reliable in all locations.